 You old pest.
 You waved your gloved fists for 365 days, managing to body punch and intimidate me.
-I bruised, but you are the one KO’d.
+I bruised, but you are KO.
 This fighter is standing tall and victorious!

 Check out the score!

-- JOY √ A second member of the neighborhood Bible study came to Christ
+- AWE √ Members of the neighborhood Bible study are coming to or returning to Christ

-- JOY √ One neighbor started bringing her grandchildren over for their very own “God class.”
+- JOY √ A neighbor’s grandchildren started coming over for their very own “God class.”

 - YIPPEE! √ I won my very first IRS tax-exemption status without using a lawyer!

-- FUN √ I hosted Thanksgiving reuniting long-lost relatives.
+- IMPORTANT √ I hosted Thanksgiving which reunited long-lost relatives.

-- JOY √ My church’s new associate pastor is allowing me to teach short-term classes with regard to my low stamina.
+- SATISFACTION √ My church’s new associate pastor is allowing me to teach short-term classes with regard to my low stamina.